-A clear and detailed timeline should be included in the proposed project, taking into account the feasibility of your timeline as a factor for the judgment of the proposal.
+A clear and detailed timeline including tasks to be accomplished should be included in the proposed project.
+You should take into account the feasibility of your timeline as a factor for the judgment of the proposal.
 Explain when you plan to reach each of your objectives and complete your project.

 The proposal should clearly define what your role will be in the proposed project.
 You should be actively engaged in the project and demonstrate ownership of the project design.